robert-juang/Optimization/README.md

 # Linear and Nonlinear Optimization

-A short show-case of Optimization Coding I did in the fall 2022 semester Here's brief run through of the topics we covered.
+A short show-case of Optimization Coding I did in the fall 2022 semester.
+Here's brief run through of the topics we covered.

 # Unconstrained